10 Tips to Upgrade Your DIY Product Photography

-No matter whether you run your own website or use a service like Shopify or Amazon, the file size of your image matters.
-Large image files take a few seconds to load, and that time is crucial in keeping customer interest.
+No matter whether you run your own website or use a service like Shopfiy or Amazon, the file size of your image matters.
+Large image files take a few seconds to load, and that time is crucial in keeping the interest of your customers.
 Today’s internet users are used to instant gratification, so they are likely to navigate away from your shop if the load times are too long.

 Now that you know how to take beautiful DIY product photos, it’s time to update your eCommerce store!
 Upgrading your product listings and marketing photos can work wonders when you’re trying to sell more and scale your business.

+Do you need funding for your marketing expenses?
 8fig offers eCommerce sellers a free suite of innovative planning tools to help you visualize your expenses, including marketing.
 Then, we provide you with continuous capital at every stage of your supply chain so you can scale to new heights.
-Sign up for a free Growth Plan and see how 8fig can fund your growth!
+Sign up for a free Growth Plan today and see how 8fig can fund your growth!